aosabook/500lines/modeller/modeller.markdown

 We do, however, need to manage the left hand side of the diagram ourselves.
 We define a matrix which converts points in the model (also called a mesh) from the model spaces into the world space, called the model matrix.
 We alse define the view matrix, which converts from the world space into the eye space.
 In this project, we combine these two matrices to obtain the ModelView matrix.

-To learn more about the full graphics rendering pipeline, and the coordinate spaces involved, refer to chapter 2 of ["Real Time Rendering"](http://www.realtimerendering.com/), or another introductory computer graphics book.
+To learn more about the full graphics rendering pipeline, and the coordinate spaces involved, refer to chapter 2 of [*Real Time Rendering*](http://www.realtimerendering.com/), or another introductory computer graphics book.

 ### Rendering with the Viewer
 The `render` function begins by setting up any of the OpenGL state that needs to be done at render time.
 It initializes the projection matrix via `init_view` and uses data from the interaction member to initialize the ModelView matrix with the transformation matrix that converts from the scene space to world space.
 We will see more about the Interaction class below.
 It clears the screen with `glClear` and it tells the scene to render itself, and then renders the unit grid.